 Video of the Day

-Here, we've rounded up the best OTC allergy medicines out there, according to insight from Anjeli Kalra, MD, allergist at UCHealth and assistant professor of medicine in the Division of Allergy & Clinical Immunology at University of Colorado Hospital.
+We talked to Anjeli Kalra, MD, allergist at UCHealth and assistant professor of medicine in the Division of Allergy & Clinical Immunology at University of Colorado Hospital, for her insight on the best OTC allergy medicines on the market.

 All of the following medications and dosages are only recommended for adults 18 and older.
-No matter your age, you should always consult with your doctor before taking any medication.
+No matter your age, you should always talk to your doctor before taking any medication.

 1. Best Overall: Flonase